Q. Is the Rutgers-Camden MBA program accredited?

 Q. Are there concentrations in the Rutgers-Camden MBA program?

-Q. Does Rutgers-Camden offer any joint degree programs?
+Q. Does Rutgers-Camden offer any dual degree programs?

 Q. Does the Rutgers-Camden MBA program offer any opportunities for study abroad?

 Yes, each Spring we offer a course that incorporates a study trip to South Africa over Spring Break.
-This course counts as a three-credit management or marketing elective.
 For more information, click here.

 Q. Can a student take Rutgers-Camden MBA classes prior to being admitted to the program?